What is Cambridge Wild?

 We are still working on this but might have a bit of a 'pollinator' focus this year.
 In the meantime, this is what we have gathered:

-- Friends of Cherry Hinton Brook will do one or more nature walk(s) along the brook (dates to be arranged)
+- Friends of Cherry Hinton Brook will do one or more nature walk(s) along the brook (dates to be arranged).
+Free.

-- Nightingale garden - we hope to do a bat walk and overnight moth trap (probably Friday 7 and Saturday 8 July) and maybe some other mini-beast hunting, tree trail or pond-related activities.
-We might do something at Wulfstan Way shops too - depending on how the new raingardens are doing.
+- Nightingale garden and Wulfstan Way - we will do a bat walk and overnight moth trap (on Friday 7 and Saturday 8 July) and some mini-beast hunting (on Sunday 9 July).
+We will do something 'pollinator' at Wulfstan Way shops around the new rain gardens (on Saturday 15 July).
+Free.
+A4 poster.

-- Orchard Park - will do a wildlife safari (probably on 8 July - activities page)
+- Orchard Park - will do a wildlife safari (on Sunday 9 July - activities page)

-- Wildlife Trust - Cambridge Local Group: East Pit glow-worm survey - Weds 26 July from 10.15pm
+- Wildlife Trust - Cambridge Local Group: East Pit glow-worm survey - Weds 26 July from 10.15pm; Guided walk - Orwell Clunch Pit SSSI, Saturday 8 July 10 am to 12.
+Small charge.

 - Wildlife Trust and Scudamores: Bat punt safaris - Friday evenings from May to September (really good!).
 There is a charge for this but it benefits the Trust.